theimpossibleastronaut/rmw/README.md

                           (Examples: -g90, --purge=90)

-If purging is enabled, rmw will permanently delete files from the folders specified in the configuration file after 'x' number of days.
+If purging is enabled, rmw will permanently delete files from the directories specified in the configuration file after 'x' number of days.
 By default, purging is disabled ('purge_after' is set to '0' in the configuration file).
 To enable, use a value greater than '0' (Example:
 If '45' is specified, rmw will permanently delete files that have been